apache/pulsar/site2/docs/concepts-messaging.md

 #### Key_Shared

 In *Key_Shared* type, multiple consumers can attach to the same subscription.
 Messages are delivered in a distribution across consumers and messages with the same key or same ordering key are delivered to only one consumer.
 No matter how many times the message is re-delivered, it is delivered to the same consumer.
-When a consumer connects or disconnects it will cause the served consumer to change for some message keys.
+When a consumer connects or disconnects, it causes the served consumer to change some message keys.

 ![Key_Shared subscriptions](/assets/pulsar-key-shared-subscriptions.png)